michami/MBR/README.md

 ### Leveling

 Ember uses *milestone leveling*.
-This means you go up by **1** level after successfully completing a major challenge, such as defeating the big boss at the end of an adventure or finishing a quest to add a new *backstory*.
+This means you go up by **1** level after successfully completing a major challenge, such as defeating the big boss at the end of an adventure or finishing a quest to add a new *background*.

 For each level, you get **1** point to any trait.
-Since your level goes up by **1**, your **HP** will also go up by **1**. (**HP = Level + CON**)
+Since your level goes up by **1**, your **HP** will also go up by **1**. (**HP** = **Level** + **CON**)

 # Races of Ember

 These are the primary four races of Ember and the magic native to that race.
 There are plenty of other races, but these are the 4 represented on the Oracle Die.

 Each race can use weak versions of their racial magic without a background, but a background is required to become better at that magic, or to learn magic from another race.
+For example, a dwarf could light a candle with fire magic, but not cast a fireball.
+Each race would have natural resistance to their natural magic as well.
+For example, a dwarf would get a **+1** to **DEX** when defending against a fireball attack.

 ### Dwarf

-Strong, offensive, elemental magic.
+Elemental magic.
 Durable elemental enhanced weapons.

 ### Human